CodeInKlingon/ecs-net-demo/README.md

 Currently a loop is configured on the host to send this data to all clients.
 The clients then use these values to update their local components values.

+Clients also send synchronization messages for the replicated components that have authority of.
+Synchronization messages they receive for entities they have authority of are skipped (host is a bit behind).

 ## nextStep Function

 The `nextStep` function accepts a callback as its parameter.
 It operates using a double buffer like pattern and a system that executes last step's callbacks and moves the buffers around for next step.